erikyo/iso3166-helper/README.md

 **Returns:**

-- An object containing the name, region, and state of the sub-region.
+- An object containing the dataset of the sub-region (e.g., { countryName: 'Italy', name: "Bologna", region: "IT-45", regionName: 'Emilia-Romagna', country: "IT" }).

 **Example:**